OpenEVSE/openevse_esp32_firmware/readme.md

 ## WiFi Setup

 On first boot, OpenEVSE should broadcast a WiFI AP `OpenEVSE_XXX`.
 Connect to this AP (default password: `openevse`) and the [captive portal](https://en.wikipedia.org/wiki/Captive_portal) should forward you to the log-in page.
-If this does not happen navigate to `http://192.168.4.1`
+If this does not happen navigate to `http://openevse` or `http://192.168.4.1`

 *Note: You may need to disable mobile data if connecting via a Android 6 device*